 Be an effective volunteer (20 hours of community project work is required which also counts as SWL)

-Use basic strategies for career planning
+Use short and simple strategies for career planning

 Communicate in the workplace